Last update on 2022-02-23 / Affiliate links / Images from Amazon

 Our mind is a messy thing, isn’t it?

-In this book, the author has discussed many around 99 biases, or fallacies, or effects, that make us take wrong decisions.
+The author has discussed many around 99 biases, fallacies, or effects in this book that make us make wrong decisions.

 And in this book summary, I’m going to share some of the best lessons I have learned from it.